yadavprakash/terraform-aws-iam-role/README.md

   policy             = data.aws_iam_policy_document.iam-policy.json
 }
 ```
-Make sure to configure the variables according to your requirements.

-## Module Inputs
-- `name` (string): The name of the IAM role.
-- `environment` (string): The environment in which the IAM role is being created.
-- `assume_role_policy`(object): The IAM policy document defining who can assume the role.
-- `policy_enabled` (bool): Flag indicating whether the IAM policy should be enabled.
-- `policy` (object): The IAM policy document defining the permissions granted.

-## Module Outputs
-- iam_role_arn (string): The ARN of the created IAM role.

 ## Examples
 For detailed examples on how to use this module, please refer to the [examples](https://github.com/opsstation/terraform-aws-iam-role/tree/master/_example) directory within this repository.